docksal/addons/example/README.md

 ## Required files

-Each addon should have a main script that is named after the addon.
-In this case the script name should be named `example` and it should be placed in this folder.
-An addon will fail to install without the main script.
+Each addon should have a main script that is named as the addon.
+In this case the main script name is `example`.
+It should be located in this directory.

 ## Optional files

-If there is a need to include more files or use hooks, then these files should be described in `addon_name.filelist` one file per line.
+If there is a need to include more files, then these files should be described in `addon.filelist` one file per line.

 See contents of `example.filelist` for details.

 ### Hooks

-Hooks scripts should be named as `addon_name.hook_name` and described in `addon_name.filelist`.
-These scripts are executed automatically upon certain events.
+Hooks are special additional files that executed automatically upon certain events.
+Hook files should be named as `addon`.`hook` and described in `addon.filelist`.

 Supported hooks: